- Sea Adventurer

 In Sisimiut, watch a traditional kayaking demonstration.
 Kayak is an Inuit word the English borrowed to describe a small vessel propelled by paddles, seating one or two people.
 Explore the town where 18th century buildings from Greenland’s colonial period still stand.
 Wander through the historic area and pass under an arch formed by two giant bowhead whale bones.

 Visit Saqqaq, a small village about which several anthropologists have published books on its original inhabitants and their hunting methods.
-Sail beautiful Eqip Sermia glacier, tracing the massive glacier front for some distance.
+Sail to the beautiful glacier Eqip Sermia, tracing the massive ice floe front for some distance.

 You'll want to be out on deck as the ship approaches Uummannaq regardless of the time of day.
 The vista is simply breathtaking with its heart-shaped mountain that gave the town its name in full view.
 Walk through the town and visit the historic oil warehouse built in 1860.
 Look for the peat hut behind the warehouse, which was still in use up until a few years ago.

-In the afternoon, arrive at Qilaqitsoq where five Greenland mummies were discovered in 1972.
+In the afternoon, visit Qilaqitsoq where five Greenland mummies were discovered in 1972.
 Four women and a child are thought to have drowned and remained buried in a dry and cool cave for the last 600-700 years.
 The mummified remains are kept in Nuuk, the capital of Greenland.

 Baffin Bay is technically a sea not a bay; it is an extension of the Arctic Ocean, the massive body of water that separates Canada from Greenland.
 As the ship sails westward, be on the lookout for icebergs and seabirds gliding on the wing, and whales in the water below.

 Arriving in the Canadian Arctic, the people of Pond Inlet or Mittimatalik – as it has been called by the Inuit for thousands of years – will welcome you to their town and the Artist’s Co-operative.
-In addition to the internationally renowned art they produce, the people of “Pond” earn their living fishing for Arctic char.
-We will have time to take photos, explore the hamlet and hike the nearby tundra to a local Thule site before returning back to the ship.
+In addition to the internationally renowned art they produce, the people of “Pond” earn their living fishing for arctic char.
+Enjoy time to take photos, explore the hamlet and hike the nearby tundra to a local Thule site before returning back to the ship.

 Just offshore at the western end of Devon Island is Beechey Island.
 There, on a stony beach, stand three grave markers; solemn reminders of the lives lost during Sir John Franklin’s search for the Northwest Passage.
 Upon approach to Beechey Island, be treated to presentations about Franklin and his expedition.
 Radstock Bay has an impressive archaeological site and is beside Caswell Towers, used as a polar bear observation point.